dystonse/dystonse-gtfs-data/README.md

 [...]
 ```
 ### `graph` mode
+Graph mode is only available if you compile with `--features visual-schedule`.
 This will compute visual schedules of the given `route-ids` (or `all`) and save them as png images in a directory structure sorted by agency and route.
 See [this post on our blog in german language](http://blog.dystonse.org/opendata/2020/04/20/datensammlung-2.html) for more info about visual schedules (_Bildfahrpläne_).

 ### `compute-specific-curves` mode
 This will compute specific delay probability curves for a given set of `route-ids` (or for all route-ids available in the schedule, if `all` is used instead).
 As long as there are enough data points in the database, it creates the following things for each route variant and each time slot: